maxiaopeng/dualmarker/README.md

 ![](man/figures/README-unnamed-chunk-5-1.png)<!-- -->

   - plot-3: \[response analysis\] Four-quadrant chart
-    Samples are split into four groups/quadrants, according to cutoffs for continuous markers, default using ‘median’.
-The independence of each quadrant is tested by Fisher exact test.
+    Samples are split into four groups/quadrants(R1-R4), according to cutoffs for continuous markers, default using ‘median’.
+The independence of each group/quadrant is tested by Fisher exact test.
     Response rate, sample size and confidence interval are shown in matrix, doughnut chart and line chart.
-For the doughnut chart, response rate is corresponding to red arc fraction and sample size to width of ring, and the line chart reveals the response rate and potential statistical interaction for two markers if lines are crossed.
+For the doughnut chart, response rate is corresponding to red arc fraction and sample size to width of ring, and the line chart reveals the response rate and potential statistical interaction from two markers if lines are crossed.

 <!-- end list -->